Robot Chicken DC Comics Special 2: Villains in Paradise

-Robot Chicken DC Comics Special 2: Villains in Paradise is an episode of the hit TV show, Robot Chicken and it was aired as a half-hour special during Cartoon Network's Adult Swim on April 6, 2014.
+Robot Chicken DC Comics Special 2: Villains in Paradise is an episode of the television comedy series Robot Chicken and it was aired as a half-hour special during Cartoon Network's Adult Swim on April 6, 2014.
 It serves as the sequel to the Robot Chicken DC Comics Special that focuses more on the Legion of Doom and is followed by Robot Chicken DC Comics Special III: Magical Friendship.